arrow_back

 The wireless electric vehicle charging market is hindered by slower charging rates and higher technology costs compared to traditional cable chargers.
 Furthermore, wireless charging devices are subject to distance constraints.

-The Asia-Pacific (APAC) region is set to lead this growth trajectory, contributing significantly with a value of USD 6.799 billion in 2022.
-By the year 2030, it is expected to surge to an impressive USD 218.891 billion, reflecting a remarkable compound annual growth rate (CAGR) of 49.8% from 2023 to 2030.
+The Asia-Pacific (APAC) region is set to lead this growth trajectory, contributing significantly with a value of USD 22.2 million in 2024.
+By 2030, it is expected to surge to an impressive USD 218.9 million, reflecting a remarkable compound annual growth rate (CAGR) of 49.8% from 2023 to 2030.

 China leads both the APAC and global markets, holding approximately 38% of the total market share.
 Chinese firms have outpaced their global counterparts in patent applications for EV charging and battery swapping, submitting 41,011 patents from 2010 to 2022.
 Despite limited individual rankings, the collective efforts of Chinese companies resulted in almost 50% more applications than Japanese firms, which came in second with 26,962.

-Shifting the focus back to the regional markets, Europe claims the second position, even though its market value in 2022 was notably smaller (at USD 3.9 billion) compared to APAC.
+Shifting the focus back to the regional markets, Europe claims the second position, even though its market value in 2024 was notably smaller (USD 14.5 million) compared to APAC.
 However, the European market's growth outpaces that of APAC, with a robust CAGR of 59.4%.
 Meanwhile, the North American market is projected to experience even more accelerated growth, targeting a CAGR of 62.1%.

 Free EV charging market data